Thank you for reading our post, please rate this article at the end.

 Bring Down the Humidity

 It would be beneficial to bring the relative humidity in the growth region down to a lower level.
 If you want to cultivate a significant amount of microgreens, putting a dehumidifier (one that also boosts airflow) close to where you will be growing them is a smart move.

 You may also lower the relative humidity by cooling the space, which is another option.

 Treatments for Mold that Can Be Found on Microgreens

-When determining whether or not a tray may be reused, we want you to use your own discretion.
+Even if you notice mold on the microgreens, it is possible that you do not have to give up.
+When determining whether or not a tray may be reused, we want you to use your discretion.
 Always err on the side of caution while making decisions.

 Additionally, wash the microgreens before using them, not before storing them as some people do, but before eating them.

-Boost the amount of airflow that is available in the region.
-You should welcome any movement of air.
-Although the microgreens shouldn’t appear as though they are being blown around by the wind, it is desirable for them to have some movement in their leaves and stems.
+Although the microgreens shouldn’t appear as though the wind is blowing around them, it is desirable for them to have some movement in their leaves and stems.

 Mold on Microgreens and the Treatments Available

 You have the option of selecting from at least three different therapies.
+We have tried two effective methods, provided the mold problem is not insurmountable.

 Hydrogen Peroxide

-There is no need to be concerned because the hydrogen peroxide will eventually break down into oxygen and water.
+There is no need to be concerned because the hydrogen peroxide will eventually break into oxygen and water.

 Because it is stabilized to extend its shelf life, hydrogen peroxide sold in pharmacies is not something you should use.